whoissqr/io-jenkins-pipelines/README.md

 ### Pipeline Job Setup

 - Create a new job on Jenkins (Type: Pipeline)
-- Pipeline Defintion: Pipeline script from SCM
+- Pipeline Defintion: 'Pipeline script from SCM'
-- Set SCM: Git
+- Set SCM: 'Git'
 - Set Repository URL (to the project selected in the step above), eg: 'https://github.com/devsecops-test/vulnado'
 - Set Branch Specifier: '*/devsecops-shared-library'.
 - Ensure 'Script Path' is set to 'Jenkinsfile'.